Rihanna’s Spotted Making Out With Sexy New Man In Spain — Vacation Pics

 Is Rihanna off the market?!
 The singer was spotted in a steamy lip lock with a stunning mystery man on June 27!
 See the PDA pics right here!

-The Fenti designer and her mystery man couldn’t keep their hands off each other in the sexy snaps.
-Rihanna and her new man appeared to be on vacation.
-So, if that was the case, then she opted out of the BET Awards [June 25] for a much better, R-rated time!
+RiRi and her bearded mystery man couldn’t keep their hands off each other in the sexy snaps.
+She had her arms wrapped around him, while they frolicked in the water.
+The Fenti designer and her new man appear to be on vacation and are staying in a lavish villa, according to TMZ.
+So, if that’s the case, then she opted out of the BET Awards [June 25] for a much better, R-rated time!

+Ri’s Spain getaway is the first time we’ve seen her with a new man since she and Drake, 30, split in Oct.
+2016.
+So, yes, this is a big deal.
+The usually private star has been focused on her music and other career adventures in 2017.
+However, now, she’s obviously treating herself.
+And, her vacation came at the right time…

+Drake hosted the first-ever NBA Awards on June 25 in NYC, and he didn’t walk the red carpet solo.
+The rapper showed up with sportscaster, Rosalyn “Ros” Gold-Onwude, 30, on his arm!
+And, fans are speculating that the two are a hot, new item.
+And, during Drake’s opening monologue — which was a hilarious roasting session — even Rihanna wasn’t off limits.
+“I’ve never been in a room with so many guys who’ve DM’ed my ex girl,” he joked about the NBA stars in the audience.
+You can watch that moment, above.